Croydon, New Hampshire: History

 Incorporated in 1763, the town takes its name from Croydon, a suburb of London, England.

 Croydon was home to Ruel Durkee, a powerful 19th century political boss in the state.
 The town of "Coniston" in the 1906 best-selling novel of the same name, by American author Winston Churchill, is based on Croydon, and Durkee was portrayed as "Jethro Bass".
 The local Coniston General Store is named after the novel, as are YMCA Camp Coniston and Lake Coniston in the eastern part of the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 97.2 sqkm, of which 95.2 sqkm are land and 2.0 sqkm are water, comprising 2.07% of the town.
-The highest point in town is Croydon Peak, at 2760 ft above sea level near the northwest corner of the town.
+The highest point in town is Croydon Peak, at 2760 ft above sea level near the northwestern corner of the town.
 The North Branch Sugar River flows southward through the east-central part of the town.
 Croydon lies fully within the Connecticut River watershed.

 Croydon is home to Corbin Park, one of the largest private game reserves in New England.
 The 24000 acre fenced-in expanse of woodlands and mountainous terrain features bison, European boar and elk and extends into neighboring towns.